telerik/blazor-docs/components/numerictextbox/overview.md

 ## Custom Format Strings

-The Blazor Numeric TextBox allows you to define your desired custom format throu its `Format` parameter.
-Here are some examples of using custom format strings.
+The Blazor Numeric TextBox allows you to define your desired custom format through the `Format` parameter, for example:

+>caption Using custom format strings with the Blazor Numeric TextBox

 ````CSHTML
 @Weight